 Although a watch is not a new or inventive item, it is an item of status.
-It speaks to who you are, what you have achieved in life, and where you intend to go in the future.
+It speaks to who you are, your life achievements, and where you intend to go in the future.
 As fast fashion has taken hold, the simple, wrist-worn signifier has diminished in value to many.
 What was once signified a major milestone moment, making the perfect gift for graduation, a first job or marriage, has fallen into a trend trap.
-We are reinventing this statement, bringing life, pride and individuality back to watch ownership.
+We are reinventing this statement, bringing life, pride, and individuality back to watch ownership.